RyanPPitts/TypeScript_Course_2020_Academind/README.md

   Array (Container of data - flexible with data set (number, string,etc) - [1,2,3] )
   Tuple (Example : [1,2] - Fixed length array with fixed type )
-  Enum (Example : enum { NEW , OLD} - only exists in typescript - automatically enumerated global constant identifiers ) Any (Any kind of value, no specific type assignment)
+  Enum (Example : enum { NEW , OLD} - only exists in typescript - automatically enumerated global constant identifiers ) Any (Any kind of value, no specific type assignment - No the best option since you want to declare the core type to display error messages)
+  Union (Flexible perimeters - function able to work with multiple values (string, numbers,etc) )